 Tokai Forest presents the perfect opportunity to get outdoors and experience Cape Town like a local.
 This green belt in the Southern Suburbs of Cape Town is the domain of SANParks and a favourite amongst picnickers, mountain bikers, walkers and runners.
 The mountainside setting affords fabulous views of the flats, and on clear days, all the way to the Hottentots Holland mountain range.
 Pine trees create a natural canopy, while a maintained network of dirt paths provide the perfect platform for adventure-seeking mountain cyclists, trail runners and horse riders.

 Tip: Take the trek to Elephant’s Eye Cave if you are in the mood for some off-the-beaten-track exploration.

 As an outsider, there’s nothing like experiencing the passion and pulse of a home crowd on a winning streak.
 At the various sports grounds around Newlands, the atmosphere is electric.
-There’s the Newlands Cricket Ground, Newlands Swimming Pool and the Newlands Rugby Stadium.
-The rugby stadium is the oldest in South Africa and the second-oldest in the world.
 Make sure you join the residents of Newlands and experience Cape Town’s enthusiasm for sport!